 As a member of the NFPS you pay a contribution which is a percentage of your pensionable pay.
-Current contribution rates are shown on page 23.
+Current contribution rates and how they are determined are shown on page 27.
 The fire and rescue authority pay an employer's contribution and additional charges for ill-health awards plus the cost of exercising certain discretions allowed under the rules.
 Employees' and employers' contributions are determined by the Secretary of State on the advice of the Scheme Actuary who will have regard to the total cost of Scheme benefits.
 They are reviewed regularly.